 Unfortunately, in 1859, after getting caught in a rainstorm one night, Thoreau contracted a bad case of bronchitis which brought his tuberculosis back with a vengeance.
 His health began to decline until he was bedridden.

 Realizing that he was dying, Thoreau spent his last years revising unpublished manuscripts, writing letters, and keeping up his journal until he was too weak to do so.

 Henry David Thoreau died in May of 1862 at the age of 44.
 His old friend Bronson Alcott planned the funeral service.
 Ralph Waldo Emerson wrote the eulogy.

 Quote Of The Day

 "Write while the heat is in you.
 The writer who postpones the recording of his thoughts uses an iron which has cooled to burn a hole with.
 He cannot inflame the minds of his audience." - Henry David Thoreau

-Today's video features a reading from the first chapter of Henry David Thoreau's most famous book, Walden.
+Today's video features a complete reading of Henry David Thoreau's most famous book, Walden.
 Enjoy!